UNiXMIT/UNiXextend/docs/AcuToWeb-WINDOWS.md

 ![9](images/atw-w-9.png)

-NOTE: Prior to extend 10.3.0 the properties of the service were created directly in the AcuToWeb Control Panel as shown below.
+NOTE: Prior to extend 10.3.0 the properties of the AcuToWeb service were created directly in the AcuToWeb Control Panel as shown below.
 This was an intentional change (http://bit.ly/36kJzVc)

 ![10](images/atw-w-10.png)